Thailand logs 7 new Covid cases, 2 deaths Tuesday

 writer: Agencies and online reporters

-The government on Tuesday reported seven new coronavirus cases and two additional deaths, bringing the total in Thailand to 2,938 infected and 54 deceased.
+The government on Tuesday reported seven new coronavirus cases and two additional deaths, bringing the totals in Thailand to 2,938 infected and 54 deceased.

 The number of confirmed new infections marks the second consecutive day of single-digit increases after the nine new cases recorded on Monday.